- Question: What can I expect from the 2014 Annual Conference?

 AIRPORT, DRIVING AND SHUTTLE QUESTIONS

 - Question: Is there a discounted rate available for Students/Residents/Interns at the Minneapolis Marriott City Center?
 Yes, there is a discounted rate of $99/night plus tax on a group of thirty rooms for those students, interns, residents who are on a limited budget, however, you must call the hotel to reserve a room in that category AND you must share a room with someone of your choice.
 See the accommodations page for more information.

 - Question: What is the website address to the conference headquarters hotel?
-You can find the website here.
+You will find the website here.

 - Question: When is the last day that I can make a hotel reservation?
 The block closes thirty days prior to the conference.
 After that time, there may be rooms available but you may not be able to get the conference rate.